Sometimes a job search feels like you are climbing a mountain, like the guy on the left with limited resources and tools.

 Endless effort and stress, but...

 Success seems out of reach.

-It's easy to get discouraged after working at a job search for a length of time with no apparent success.
+It's easy to get discouraged after working at your job search for a length of time without apparent success.

-You're not "bad" or "incompetent" because you are unemployed, although if you've been unemployed for several months, you may think that you are.
-Consider that you were in the wrong place at the wrong time, particularly if you were part of a corporate layoff or downsizing.
+You are not "bad" or "incompetent" because you are unemployed, although if you've been unemployed for several months, you may feel that way.
+Consider that you were in the wrong place at the wrong time, particularly if you were part of a layoff or business closure.

 See what you can learn from it (pay more attention to office politics or to the signs that the company was headed for financial difficulties, etc.), and move on.